seonman/HarmanDeveloperDocs/docs/_build/html/_sources/sdk-overview.txt

 - HKWirelessHD library and header files
 	- We provide two versions of SDK - a normal version and a lightweight version.
 See below for the information.
 	- The reason we support the SDK as two separate version is that we know that many developers want a feature of web streaming.
 To support this feature, we need to include a version of FFMPEG library inside of the SDK library.
 But, some developers may want to use their own version of MMPEG to handle audio stream for some particular reasons.
 We describe more about these two versions in the `Getting Started (iOS)`_.
 - License Agreement.
-Located within the root directory of the zip file.
-- This Document.
-Located in the HKWirelessHDSDK.zip (HKWirelessHDSDK/doc folder).
-There are two more documents available for developers.
-	- HKWHD SDK Programming Guide (available in HKWirelessHDSDK/doc folder)
-	- HKWHD SDK Apple Watch App Programing Guide (coming soon)
 - Sample Application source code Located within the Sample Apps page:
-	- Page App
+	- Page app
-	- Wake App
+	- Wake app
-	- Timer App
+	- Timer app
-	- HKWPlayer App with Apple Watch app support
+	- HKWPlayer app with Apple Watch app support
-	- HKWHub App
+	- HKWHub app
+	- HKWSimple app

 .. _Getting Started (iOS): getting-started-iOS.html